 Explore our budgets and interactive dashboard.

-After the conclusion of public hearings, the Board of Supervisors approved the Proposed FY 2019-20 Budget on June 18, 2019.
+In June 2019, the Board of Supervisors approved the Proposed FY 2019-20 Budget.
 It is for the second year of a two-year budget process.
 For a summary, check the 2019-20 Budget in Brief.
 More details and comments can be found in the news release about the budget approval.

 Over the past several years, the County took several actions to bring the budget into balance.
 Between 2008 and 2013, ongoing expenses were reduced by more than $30 million and the workforce was reduced by approximately 10 percent.
 The County adopted a lower-cost retiree health plan for new employees in 2008, negotiated lower pension tiers for new employees in 2011, implemented the Public Employees' Pension Reform Act (PEPRA) of 2013, and established an Other Post-Employment Benefits (OPEB) trust to fully fund retiree health obligations.
 In 2018, additional actions were taken to close the projected gap for FY 2018-19 and 2019-20.